tombenner/wp-mvc/README.md

 Installation
 ------------

-1. Upload `wp-mvc` to the `wp-content/plugins/` directory
+1. Put `wp-mvc` into the `wp-content/plugins` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin in the "Plugins" menu in WordPress
 1. Make sure that [Pretty Permalinks](http://codex.wordpress.org/Introduction_to_Blogging#Pretty_Permalinks) are enabled and working
-1. Either set up the example plugin to see how WP MVC works or start creating an application using the code generation utility `wpmvc`:
+1. Either set up one of the example plugins to see how WP MVC works or start creating a plugin using the code generation utility `wpmvc`:

-#### Setting up the example WP MVC-based plugin:
+#### Setting up one of the example WP MVC-based plugins:

-1. Move its directory (e.g. `wp-content/plugins/wp-mvc/examples/events-calendar-example`) into the `wp-content/plugins/` directory (e.g. `wp-content/plugins/events-calendar-example`)
+1. Copy its directory (e.g. `wp-content/plugins/wp-mvc/examples/events-calendar-example`) into the `wp-content/plugins` directory (e.g. `wp-content/plugins/events-calendar-example`)
-1. Activate the plugin through the "Plugins" menu in WordPress
+1. Activate the plugin in the "Plugins" menu in WordPress

 After doing so, you should see administrative menus for each model in WordPress, and you'll be able to browse to URLs like `/events/`, `/events/1/`, `/venues/`, etc to see the public-facing views.